Cumulocity-IoT/cumulocity-sdk-dotnet/README.md

 # CumulocityServices
 ## Introduction
 This SDK offers developers c8y functionalities that are commonly used across solutions.
-It is using the [open api generated library](https://github.com/SoftwareAG/cumulocity-clients-dotnet) which is also available on github and offers additional functionalities like the bootstrapping mechanism.
+It is using the [open api generated library](https://github.com/SoftwareAG/cumulocity-clients-dotnet) which is also available on github and builds additional functionality on top of that.
 Developers using this SDK should be familiar with the basic concepts of cumulocity microservice development: https://cumulocity.com/guides/microservice-sdk/concept/
 ## Functionalities
 ### Bootstrapping for multi tenant microservices